 In the past few years, blockchain becomes one of the most popular technologies in the world.
 As the success of Bitcoin provided by Nakamoto, many organizations and companies increase their interest in blockchain for x reasons like, Security, transparent ledger, consensus and other reasons.

-Blockchain can be classified into two types: public and private, in other terms its a called as permission-less and permission-ed blockchain.
-Hyperledger - Fabric is one of the permission-ed blockchain platforms and developed by Linux foundation opensource community.
+Blockchain can be classified into two types: public and private, in other terms it's a called permission-less and permission-ed blockchain.
+Hyperledger - Fabric is one of the permission-ed blockchain platforms and developed by the Linux foundation open-source community.

-Hyperledger Fabric consists various major components such as peer nodes, clients, ordering service, membership, and Chaincode.
-Each component has unique role for different purpose.
+Hyperledger Fabric consists of various major components such as peer nodes, clients, ordering service, membership, and Chaincode.
+Each component has a unique role for different purposes.
 The transaction flow contains four main phases, endorsement, ordering, validation and committing.
 The beauty and the hard part of the components is customization.
-You need to be customize and configure before blockchain network start.
+You need to customize and configure before the blockchain network start.

 Fabric components :

 2, Cryptogen & Configtxgen

 10, Private data

 Fabric provides a tool called cryptogen to generate the required cryptographic materials, these are x509 certificates and signing keys, for the whole network entities.
 Cryptogen uses a file, usually named crypto-config.yaml to generate a set of certificates and keys for the organizations, peers, orderers and users.
 The crypto-config.yaml also contains the basic topology of the network.
 In fabric, any information should be signed by the private key and verified by the corresponding public key.

 Configtxgen consumes a file named configtx.yaml.
 Configtx.yaml specifies the definitions of the target network.
 The definitions contain organizations, peers, policies, ACLs, capabilities, and other structure configurations.Configtxgen tool is used to generate the following necessary initial configuration materials.